-This appliance has been tested using seasoned wood logs.
-The appliance is suitable for intermittent operation in smoke controlled areas using wood logs.
+This appliance has been tested using seasoned wood logs and smokeless coal.
+The appliance is suitable for intermittent operation in smoke controlled areas using wood logs and smokeless coal approved for use in smoke controlled areas.

 Wood should be kept under cover and kept as dry as possible prior to use.
-Wood logs of diameter less than 80mm and no more than 330mm long are recommended.
+Wood logs of diameter less than 80mm and no more than 310mm long are recommended.

-Do not use liquid fuels or any fuels with a Petro-coke ingredient as this may cause the grate to overheat resulting in damage
+Do not use liquid fuels or any fuels with a Petro-coke ingredient as this may cause the grate to overheat resulting in damage.